Click here to access the PDF.

 - Law No. 8.666/93 (“General Law of Bids”)

-- Procurement Policy
+- Procurement Policy;

-- Sustainability Policy
+- Sustainability Policy;

 VII.
 Concepts and Acronyms

-- Affiliated Companies: Are the companies in which the Company has significant influence, and, under the terms of article 243, §4 and §5 of the Brazilian Corporation Law, (i) there is significant influence when the Company holds or exercises the power to participate in decisions of a company’s financial or operating policies, without, however, controlling it; and (ii) significant influence will be assumed when the Company holds 20% (twenty percent) or more of the voting capital of the respective company, without, however, controlling it.
+- Affiliates: companies in which the Company has significant influence, whereby, pursuant to article 243, paragraph 4 and paragraph 5 of the Corporation Law, (i) there is significant influence when the Company holds or exercises the power to participate in the financial or operating policy decisions of a company, without, however, controlling it; and (ii) significant influence will be presumed when the Company holds 20% (twenty percent) or more of the voting capital of the corresponding company, without, however, controlling it.